-- 1. Wide-scale development of more impactful blue projects in schools that support the Mission Ocean ambition while contributing to the widening of the Network of European Blue Schools (NEBS). - 2.
-Diversify the community of schools engaging in blue challenges, including coastal and inland schools, primary/secondary and vocational schools, as well as schools for disabled children. - 3.
-Mobilize youth through e-twinning between schools.
+- 1. Wide-scale development of more impactful blue projects in schools that support the Mission Ocean & Water ambition while contributing to the widening of the Network of European Blue Schools (NEBS) - 2.
+Diversifying the community of schools that engage into blue challenges from coastal to inland, primary/secondary and vocational, including schools for disabled children - 3.
+Mobilising youth via e-twinning between schools

-Calls will target priority blue challenge projects that are: (1) innovative and ambitious in relation to the key principles of blue education (common criteria for all), providing clear sources of inspiration; (2) focused on thematic issues of different regional lighthouses (e.g., pollution/plastics in the Mediterranean, ocean/water ecosystem conservation in the Atlantic/Arctic and in the Danube/Black Sea, sustainable aquaculture in the Baltic); (3) supporting the experimental activities of the BlueLights project, carried out in selected countries (France, Portugal, Croatia, Greece, Spain, Finland, Sweden, Ireland, Romania).
+Calls with target in priority blue challenge projects that are: (1) innovative and ambitious in relation to the key principles of blue education (common criteria to all) - so these can be clear "source of inspiration"; (2) with the thematic focus of the different regional lighthouses (e.g. pollution/plastics in the Med, ocean/water ecosystem conservation in the Atlantic/Arctic and in the Danube/Black Sea, sustainable aquaculture in the Baltic.); (3) supporting the experimentation activities of BlueLights project, carried out in selected countries (France, Portugal, Croatia, Greece, Spain, Finland, Sweden, Ireland, Romania).